No. 8 spot a fish

 If you do want to catch a fish, don't forget that it will need to be in water to stay alive - so if you don't want to look at it anymore, then always put it back quickly and carefully so it can swim off home again.

 If you want to transfer the fish to a container to have a longer look at it, then it's best to use the same water (at the same temperature) as the place where the fish came from in your container, and please don't leave it out in the sun to get hot.

 If possible, avoid handling your new fishy friend completely.
-Don't feed the fish either, all the food he needs will be wherever he lives.
+Don't feed the fish either, all the food it needs will be wherever it lives.

 Let it go!